When does redundancy happen?

 Contractual redundancy pay

 Staff who cannot get statutory pay as they do not fit the criteria may still be entitled to contractual redundancy pay.
+The employee’s contract will determine if additional redundancy pay is due.
 Individual contracts should be checked to establish whether contractual redundancy pay applies.
-The law ensures that contractual redundancy pay is not less than statutory pay.
+Contractual redundancy pay may be greater than the statutory pay amount.
 See our article on temporary workers and agency workers for more information on this topic.

-In any case, there must be a fair reason for the employee to be made redundant.
-The rationale should be clearly communicated to the employee in question.
+In any case, fair reasons for an employee to be made redundant apply.
+Clearly communicate the rationale behind redundancy to the employee in question.

 Employee entitlement to statutory redundancy pay

-The above information varies for those under 22 years old and above 41 years old.
+The above information varies for the years that an employee has worked for your company under 22 years old and above 41 years old.
 There are also exceptions.
-Employees may not be eligible if, for example:
+Employees may lose their entitlement to statutory redundancy if, for example:

 See the UK Government website for more details.